Content Search Flow#

 Right Panel

-Models — Models used by Content Search, including VLM, Visual Embedding, Document Embedding, and Reranker
+Pre-validated Models - Models used by Content Search, including Vision-Language Model (VLM), visual embedding, document embedding, and reranker

 Step 1: Upload Files#

-Video options — toggle Summarize for MP4 files
+Video options - Toggle the summarization of MP4 files

-Search & Q&A tabs — available after upload completes
+Search and Q&A tabs - Available after the upload completes

 Supported file formats: